berthoud/DaRePype/docs/index.rst

 If you are using **conda**, you might want to install the conda packages first before you install darepype and other packages with pip.

+You can also fork the project from github at `github.com/berthoud/darepype <https://github.com/berthoud/darepype>`_.

 **Getting Pipe Steps:** To see example pipesteps download the Stoneedge Pipeline on github at `github.com/yerkesobservatory/pipeline <https://github.com/yerkesobservatory/pipeline>`_.

 **************